 I am not only a professional photographer, I also love working with my hands – everything from carpentry and carving to sculpture, steel and aluminium welding.
 If it’s a hands-on job, the chances are I love doing it.
 And I do it pretty well.
 I also have a number of black belts from a variety of martial arts.
 All of these interests and skills are heavily vision oriented.

-I am currently training to be able to cycle around the coastline of Ireland (+- 2800 Kilometers), during the summer of 2017.
+I am currently a few days away from starting to cycle around the coastline of Ireland (+- 2800 Kilometers), .
 I plan on cycling approximately 80 kilometers per day, 5 days per week and camping 5 nights a week.

-I will be documenting the entire trip, through an almost daily blog, photography and some video (this is where my intensive photojournalism course comes in handy 🙂 ).
+I will be documenting the entire trip, through an almost daily blog, photography and some video including aerial footage where allowed.

 I plan on visiting as many off-the-beaten-path locations as I can to truly experience Ireland’s beauty, vitality and the warmth of it’s people.